-- 7. Under Section 305(d) incorporation by reference is permitted as a matter of administrative practice. - 8.
-Section 305(e) is the substantive equivalent to provisions in the 1956 Act and RUSA.
+7. Under Section 305(d) incorporation by reference is permitted as a matter of administrative practice.

+8. Section 305(e) is the substantive equivalent to provisions in the 1956 Act and RUSA.
 This subsection is designed to address nonissuer offerings where the seller cannot obtain certified financial statements and other normally required records.
-The phrase "without unreasonable effort or expense" comes from Section 10(a)(3) of the Securities Act of 1933.
+The phrase "without unreasonable effort or expense" originated in Section 10(a)(3) of the Securities Act of 1933.
 It is not meant to apply to expenses incidental to supplying required information required for registration in the case of a nonissuer distribution by a person in a control relationship with the issuer or otherwise having access to or contractual rights to obtain the required information.
-Section 305(e) only applies to registration by qualification under Section 304 and periodic reports for either registration by coordination or registration by qualification under Section 305(i). - 10.
-Section 305(f), follows the 1956 Act and RUSA, and authorizes the administrator to require the escrow and impoundment of funds until the issuer receives a specified amount from the sale of the security in this State or elsewhere.
+Section 305(e) applies only to registration by qualification under Section 304 and periodic reports for either registration by coordination or registration by qualification under Section 305(i).
+9. Section 305(f), follows the 1956 Act and RUSA, and authorizes the administrator to require the impoundment of funds until the issuer receives a specified amount from the sale of the security in this State or elsewhere and to require the escrow of promotional stock until specific conditions are met.
 This Section is limited to a security issued within the past five years or to be issued to a promoter for a consideration substantially different from the public offering price or to a person for a consideration other than cash.
 The typical distribution subject to Section 305(f) will be a relatively new promotional or speculative offering.
 Section 305(f) follows the 1956 Act and RUSA and provides that the administrator may not reject a depository solely because of its location in another state.
 Unlike the statute in Schwaemmle Const.
 Co. v.
 Michigan Dep't of Commerce, 360 N.W.2d 141 (Mich.
 1984), Section 305(f) broadly provides that the administrator "may determine the conditions of any escrow or impoundment under this subsection."
-As in Schwaemmle, this power only will operate until the impounded or escrowed funds are released. - 11.
-Section 305(g) follows the 1956 Act in authorizing the administrator to specify the form of a subscription or sale contract. - 12.
-Section 305(h) generally follows the 1956 Act and RUSA.
+As in Schwaemmle, this power will operate only until the impounded funds or escrowed shares are released.

+10. Section 305(g) follows the 1956 Act in authorizing the administrator to specify the form of a subscription or sale contract.

+11. Section 305(h) generally follows the 1956 Act and RUSA.
 The term "nonissuer transaction" or "nonissuer distribution" is defined in Section 102(18).
 A sale by a nonissuer would have to be registered under Section 301 unless it is exempted or involves a federal covered security.
 Section 202(1) exempts "isolated nonissuer transactions."
 When a nonissuer transaction is not exempt under Section 202(1), it may still be exempted under other transaction exemptions.